CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 Operates within an [Integrator Environment](#integrator-environment).
 Uses packages and components as dependencies in their own project, product or component.
-A Developer is in many ways identical to an [Maintainer](#maintainer) from the upstream Maintainer's perspective, with the main difference being that a Developer doesn't publish their work as [Open-Source Software](glossary.md#open-source-software).
+A Developer is in many ways identical to an [Maintainer](#maintainer) from the upstream Maintainer's perspective, with the main difference being that a Developer doesn't publish their work as [Open Source Software](glossary.md#open-source-software).
-A Developer that publishes their software as [Open-Source Software](glossary.md#open-source-software), is called an [Maintainer](#maintainer).
+A Developer that publishes their software as [Open Source Software](glossary.md#open-source-software), is called an [Maintainer](#maintainer).

 * See also
   * [Maintainer](#maintainer)